 - Training for the Pack Trainer

 INTRODUCTION TO OUTDOOR LEADER SKILLS (ITOLS)- Outdoor skills are critical to the success of the Scouting program, and Introduction to Outdoor Leader Skills will provide leaders with the basic outdoor skills information needed to start a program right.
 Introduction to Outdoor Leader Skills is the required outdoor training for all Scoutmasters, assistant Scoutmasters, and Varsity Scout coaches.
-The skills taught are based on the outdoor skills found in The Boy Scout Handbook.
+The skills taught are based on the outdoor skills found in The Boy Scout Handbook and reflect the current Trail to First Class requirements.
 The course is also ideal for Venturing leaders because it focuses on skills that build confidence and competence in leaders conducting outdoor camping experiences.
 The course is a weekend event but a leader can move at an accelerated pace by demonstrating mastery of a specific skill.
-The emphasis is on the skill, rather than on attending the course.

 BASIC ADULT LEADER OUTDOOR ORIENTATION (BALOO)- Basic Adult Leader Outdoor Orientation is a training event that introduces the skills needed to plan and conduct pack outdoor activities.